robpalme/proposal-emit-dts/README.md

 Why would people link to generated code?
 Because it helps simulate the experience of importing published code.

 You can work-around lack of `"emitDts": true` by writing a build-script that copies the desired `d.ts` into the `outdir`.
 This works fine for tsc builds.
-However for VS Code (language service), it doesn't know about the build-script, and so always ignores the hand-written `.d.ts` and favours the `.js`-generated version.
+However for IDEs (using the language service), it doesn't know about the build-script, and so always ignores the hand-written `.d.ts` and favours the `.js`-generated version.
 There is no work-around.
 Even if you overwrite the file in the `outDir` on disk with a build-script, the language service sees the `.js`-generated version.

 ## Examples